ebadali/Erlang-Minimal-Server/README.md

-# A Web Server For Currency Fair Test
+# A Web Server handling messages for database

-A Web Server Implementation based upon the specification given in the Currency Fair test.
+A Web Server Implementation based upon the specification given in a test.

 ## Usage